 MUX provides powerful video analytics for content providers like IGN and Disney.
-I worked with MUX to improve the way they communicate data to their customers and ultimately provide value in a competitive marketplace.
+I worked with MUX to improve the way they communicate data to their customers and provide value in a competitive marketplace.

 MUX's powerful insights weren't effectively communicated by their data visualizations, leaving value on the table